An overview of the subscription process for Arduino Create Chrome App which works with Chrome OS and Chromebook.

 Select a Plan

 Our subscription plans are monthly.
-All plans will allow your students to use the online Editor on any Chrome OS device.
+All plans will allow you or your students to use the online Editor on any Chrome OS device.

-Go to https://create.arduino.cc/plans/chrome-app and click on the plan that best suits your needs, based on the number of students you would like to enroll.
-Don't worry if you select a smaller plan and then enroll a more students, we’ll automatically adjust the subscription to accommodate the extra students.
+Go to https://create.arduino.cc/plans/chrome-app and click on the plan that best suits your needs, based on the number of people you would like to enroll.
+Don't worry if you select a smaller plan and then enroll more people, we’ll automatically adjust the subscription to accommodate the extra seats.

 Select the Number of Seats

-Next, you have to enter the number of seats for your class or school, based on the number of students you would like to enroll.
+Next, you have to enter the number of seats for your class or school, based on the number of users you would like to enroll.
+If you are subscribing to yourself, you can select 1.
 We will automatically update the rate based on the quantity you enter, regardless of the plan you chose.
 You’ll be able to adjust the size of your plan and the number of seats after your registration has been completed.
 You can do this on your Plan page.

 Choose Payment Method